MesfinD/HPC/_episodes/060-resources.md

 ## Measuring the statistics of currently running tasks

-As we saw in the previous episode on the scheduler, you can use the `qstat` command to monitor how much time and how many nodes are being used by current jobs.
-To list details of your jobs (queued and running), use `qstat -u yourUsernname` and to list the details of all jobs in the queue use `qstat -a`.
+As we saw in the previous episode on the scheduler, you can use the `sstat` command to monitor how much time and how many nodes are being used by current jobs.
+To list details of your jobs (queued and running), use `sstat -u yourUsernname` and to list the details of all jobs in the queue use `sstat -a`.

 ## Benchmarking